Speedcubing-Canada/docs-speedcubing-canada/public/src/reimbursement-policy.md

 ### Special Request

-- Reimbursement requests are allowed to be made under this special request policy to cover anything not explicitly mentioned in the above policy.
+- Reimbursement requests are allowed to be made under this special request policy to cover anything not explicitly mentioned in the above policies.
 Written explanation for the expense **must** be provided.

 ## Submitting Allowed Expenses